 Documents Needed To Apply For Social Security Retirement Benefits

-Social Security Card Or Social Security Number
+Social Security Card or Social Security Number

 Birth Certificate